roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 To implement this solution, I set up a service account that bypassed MFA verification.
 This service account was used by a proxy service created for the Internal Servicer Application, which was unable to call the webhook directly due to its legacy architecture.
 The Borrower Web Platform, being more modern and built on Angular, could call the webhook directly without requiring a proxy.

 This integration allowed both applications to securely access SSRS for report generation while maintaining a consistent authentication flow across the client's platforms.

+**Disclaimer**: The use of service accounts to bypass Multi-Factor Authentication (MFA) for integration purposes should be carefully considered and implemented with strict security controls.
+Service accounts that are exempt from MFA can introduce potential security risks if not properly managed.
+It is essential to restrict access to these accounts, implement IP whitelisting, enforce strong password policies, and regularly audit usage to detect any unauthorized activity.
+Additionally, ensure that service accounts are used only when absolutely necessary and that their permissions are limited to the minimum required for the integration.
+Proper monitoring and logging should be in place to track and respond to any anomalies promptly.

 ### Sequence Diagram